April 13, 2016 Where Were You 20 Years Ago?

 It was 1996.
 The United States was preparing to host the Olympic Games.
 The number of computers connected to the Internet had just grown from 1 computer to 10 million.
 And LeapFrog Solutions, Inc. (LFS), a small woman-owned marketing firm, was founded in Oakton, Virginia, by Lisa Martin.

 Today, as the United States prepares to travel to the Olympics in Brazil, more than 3.4 billion people — 40 percent of the world’s population — are connected to the Internet.
 And LFS is gratefully celebrating its 20th anniversary.

 LFS began in Lisa’s basement as a team of three coordinating print collateral for MacWorld and designing business pages on the latest technology craze: the World Wide Web.
-Evolving to meet the needs of current and future clients, LFS soon expanded its offerings to develop an award-winning portfolio of work for such prominent federal, state, and commercial clients as the U.S. Department of Homeland Security, Fairfax County Government, and ExxonMobil.
+Evolving to meet the needs of current and future clients, LFS soon expanded its offerings to develop an award-winning portfolio of work for such prominent federal, state, and commercial clients as the U.S. Department of Homeland Security, and Fairfax County Government.

 “It’s been amazing to see what we’ve been able to accomplish over the last 20 years.”